outl1ne/nova-translatable/README.md

 ### One select for all fields on a page

-If you don't want to display the locale select next to each field, you can set the `display_type` to `none` and add a `OptimistDigital\NovaTranslatable\Fields\LocaleSelect` field to your Nova resource.
+If you don't want to display the locale select next to each field, you can set the `display_type` to `none` and add a `Outl1ne\NovaTranslatable\Fields\LocaleSelect` field to your Nova resource.
 This will render a single select for all fields.

 ## Edge cases